Bengeo Rat Run

 However, this was delayed so that the measure could be included in the wider Hertford & Ware Urban Transport Plan, the first draft of which was published in 2009.
 The draft includes a proposal for a trial closure of Byde Street once the effects of the new Sainsbury's supermarket have been determined.

 Tower Street and Cross Road

 In January 2008 traffic restrictions were imposed on Tower Street and Cross Road in a bid to ease congestion in Bengeo.
-These restrictions prohibited right-turns into Cross Road from Bengeo Street and made Tower Street one-way in the direction of Dumcombe Road to Bengeo Street.
+These restrictions prohibited right-turns into Cross Road from Bengeo Street in the morning rush hour and made Tower Street one-way in the direction of Dumcombe Road to Bengeo Street.
 Waiting restrictions were also introduced in Byde Street and Balfour Street.